Paraganglioma: Classification

 Paragangliomas originate from paraganglia in chromaffin-negative glomus cells derived from the embryonic neural crest, functioning as part of the sympathetic nervous system (a branch of the autonomic nervous system).
 These cells normally act as special chemoreceptors located along blood vessels, particularly in the carotid bodies (at the bifurcation of the common carotid artery in the neck) and in aortic bodies (near the aortic arch).

 Accordingly, paragangliomas are categorised as originating from a neural cell line in the World Health Organization classification of neuroendocrine tumors.
 In the categorization proposed by Wick, paragangliomas belong to group II.
 Given the fact that they originate from cells of the orthosympathetic system, paragangliomas are closely related to pheochromocytomas, which however are chromaffin-positive.

+Gallium-68 DOTATATE PET/CT imaging modality may be used to confirm the presence of a paraganglioma.

 Treatment

 The main treatment modalities are surgery, embolization and radiotherapy.
 Treatment depends on a variety of factors, including patient symptoms, as well as tumor size and location.